apache/cloudstack-docs-install/source/hypervisor_installation.rst

    dvSwitch0,,vmwaredvs

-Fields

-Name

-Description

-1
+The three fields to fill in are:

+-

-Represents the name of the virtual / distributed virtual switch at vCenter.
+   Name of the virtual / distributed virtual switch at vCenter.

    The default value depends on the type of virtual switch:

    **vSwitch0**: If type of virtual switch is VMware vNetwork Standard virtual switch

    **dvSwitch0**: If type of virtual switch is VMware vNetwork Distributed virtual switch

    **epp0**: If type of virtual switch is Cisco Nexus 1000v Distributed virtual switch

-2
+-

    VLAN ID to be used for this traffic wherever applicable.

    This field would be used for only public traffic as of now.
 In case of guest traffic this field would be ignored and could be left empty for guest traffic.
 By default empty string would be assumed which translates to untagged VLAN for that specific traffic type.

-3
+-

    Type of virtual switch.
 Specified as string.

    Possible valid values are vmwaredvs, vmwaresvs, nexusdvs.

    **vmwaresvs**: Represents VMware vNetwork Standard virtual switch

    **vmwaredvs**: Represents VMware vNetwork distributed virtual switch

    **nexusdvs**: Represents Cisco Nexus 1000v distributed virtual switch.

-If nothing specified (left empty), zone-level default virtual switch would be defaulted, based on the value of global parameter you specify.
+   If nothing specified (left empty), zone-level default virtual switchwould be defaulted, based on the value of global parameter you specify.

    Following are the global configuration parameters:

    **vmware.use.dvswitch**: Set to true to enable any kind (VMware DVS and Cisco Nexus 1000v) of distributed virtual switch in a CloudStack deployment.
 If set to false, the virtual switch that can be used in that CloudStack deployment is Standard virtual switch.

    **vmware.use.nexus.vswitch**: This parameter is ignored if vmware.use.dvswitch is set to false.
 Set to true to enable Cisco Nexus 1000v distributed virtual switch in a CloudStack deployment.

 Enabling Virtual Distributed Switch in CloudStack
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^